fernandorubbo/scheduled-autoscaler/tutorial.md

             name: php-apache
         metrics:
             - type: Resource
               resource:
                   name: cpu
                   target:
                       type: Utilization
                       averageUtilization: 60
             - type: External
               external:
                   metric:
                       name: custom.googleapis.com|scheduled_autoscaler_example
                   target:
                       type: AverageValue
                       averageValue: 1
     ```

     This HPA object replaces the previously one already deployed.
 Note that it reduces the number of *minReplicas* to 1, so that the workload can be scaled down to the minimum, and adds an [*External* metric](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics), so that two factors must be considered to trigger an autoscaling activity.
 In this multiple metrics scenario, HPA will calculate proposed replicas count for each metric, and then choose the one with the highest value.
-This is extreanmly important to undestand because your schedule autoscaler can propose that in a given moment of time the Pod count should be 1, but if the actual usage of the CPU is higher than expected for 1 pod, HPA will spin up more replicas anyways.
+This is extremely important to understand because your schedule autoscaler can propose that in a given moment of time the Pod count should be 1, but if the actual usage of the CPU is higher than expected for 1 pod, HPA will spin up more replicas anyways.

 1. Check the number of nodes and HPA replicas again.